 Hoyas are extremely popular houseplants and for good reason.
 These attractive trailing plants are characterized by thick, waxy leaves and long tendrils.
 They make fantastic hanging plants, but can also easily climb trellises and moss poles.
-Hoyas are semi-succulent epiphytic plants - meaning that they naturally pull nutrients and moisture from the air, and their thick leaves hold water similar to succulents.
+Hoyas are semi-succulent epiphytic plants—they naturally pull nutrients and moisture from the air, and their thick leaves hold water similar to succulents.
 This makes them drought-tolerant, and, overall, relatively easy to care for.

 |Botanical Name||Hoya obovata|

 |Common Name||Hoya obovata, wax plant|

 |Mature Size||Can grow 12-20 ft. in length|

 Hoya obovata requires very little ongoing care and maintenance.
 They do best in bright, sunny windows and require infrequent watering.
 One important aspect of hoya care is proper fertilization—these fast-growing foliage plants benefit from regular fertilization during the spring and summer months to keep their growth healthy and full.

 While they are typically not grown for their blooms (they usually don’t bloom until they are at least two to three years old), hoya flowers are quite stunning and fragrant if you are lucky enough to see them.
 If your hoya does bloom, do not dead-head the flower stalk as the hoya will bloom again from the same stalk within the next couple of years.